It’s inevitable, you know.

 Stop Trying to Figure It Out On Your Own

-It has taken me most of my 44 years to figure out how to be happy.
+It has taken me most of my life to figure out how to be happy.
 I tried and failed, tried again and failed again, looking for so many people, things and experiences to make me happy.
 My relationships never lasted.
 Everything in my life seemed temporary.

 And then, finally, I got it.
 I felt like someone handed me the key to the magic door.
 Funny thing was, the key was sitting right in front of me all the time.
 It was like I didn’t want to see it until someone pointed it out to me.